Logo Icon

 The difference between cash book and pass book may arise due to the following reasons:

-• Transactions are recorded in the cash book but not in the passbook
+• Transactions are recorded in the cash book but not in the passbook.

-• Transactions are recorded in the passbook but not in the cashbook
+• Transactions are recorded in the passbook but not in the cashbook.

-Bank Reconciliation Questions for Class 11 2023
+Bank Reconciliation for Class 11 Accountancy Sample Questions

 Ans: Preparing a bank reconciliation statement is necessary for: